qferre/atypeak/README.md

 ## Usage

-TOBE BE MORE DESCRIPTIVE !

 ### Installation

 Works only on linux and macos due to pybedtools

-- Run `make install`, to create a conda environment.
+- Run `make install`, to create a conda environment. called 'atypeak'.

-- Place the input data in *./data/input_raw/* and follow the correct data format, outlined in ./data/input_raw/data_format.md
+- Place the input data in *./data/input_raw/* and follow the correct data format, outlined below

 BE SURE TO CHANGE THE CRM_FILE = remap2018_crm_macs2_hg38_v1_2_selection.bed
 PEAKS_FILE = remap2018_peaks_hg38_v1_2_selection.bed PARAMETERS IN THE MAKEFILE !!!